danielabar/docker-pluralsight/README.md

 ```

 Note this will not work for removing a _running_ container, unless its forced with `-f` flag, or `stop` the container first.

+To delete an image, first need to delete any containers that are linked to that image, use `docker ps -a` to find these.

+Then an image can be deleted with `docker rmi {Image ID}`.

+Can delete multiple containers or images at once by providing a space separated list of ID's.

 ### Looking Inside of Containers